Oloqq/crocheteer/docs/MultiParts.md

 Allow user to move the locked points in the GUI.
 Display new coordinates in a way that a user can copy them.

+# Locking
+Simple and naive locking of points without redirecting the forces acting on the locked points may lead to artifacts (the locked point "collapses" inwards).
+The forces should be redirected just as they are when plushie is @rooted.
+In this case Peculiarity::Root becomes redundant.
+Peculiarity::Constrained does not make sense anymore (why would be want to slow down movement of a node).
+Refactor Peculiarity::Constrained into Peculiarity::Locked, and merge the logic of Peculiarity::Root and Peculiarity::Locked (remove Peculiarity::Root).

+@multipart = true
+@floored = false
+@reflect_locked = true
+with a single part should be equivalent to
+@multipart = false
+@floored = false
+@rooted = true

 # Hook
 Hook is designed to work from a single starter.
 - Do we adjust Hook so it handles multiple starters?